ArfanAbid/Django-Authentication/README.md

 # Django-Authentication

-This project demonstrates a basic implementation of user authentication using Django.
+This project demonstrates a basic implementation of user Default authentication using Django.
 It covers user registration, login, and logout functionality with proper security measures.

 ## Features